andre-braithwaite/python-flask-react-exercise/README.md

 - The project should build and the server/react app should start running.

 # Running Instructions
-- Navigate to a users page by changin the ID number in the url.
+- Navigate to a users page by changing the ID number in the url.
-- Urls should be in the format below including the trailing /:
+- Urls should be in the format below including the trailing slash
  ```http://localhost/user/7/```